Ouky22/Pathy/README.md

 - Pause and resume the visualization
 - Set walls
 - The grid is responsive to the window size
+- Move start and end node via drag and drop

 # Supported platforms